GoogleCloudPlatform/podcast/site/content/post/episode-148-wellio-with-sivan-aldor-noiman-and-erik-andrejko/index.md

 ##### Erik Andrejko

 Erik has spent his career making a positive impact on the world through mathematics.
 He is a co-founder and Chief Technology Officer of Wellio - an early stage startup applying AI to the intersection of food and human health.
-Previously, Erik lead the data science and research organization at The Climate Corporation, which applies data science to solve challenging problems in numerous domains including climatology, agronomic modeling and geospatial applications.
+Previously, Erik lead the data science and research organization at The Climate Corporation, which applies data science to solve challenging problems in numerous domains including climatology, agronomic modeling and geo-spatial applications.
 When not analyzing interesting datasets, Erik can often be found riding up some incline on a bicycle or cooking.